 Junior Year Program in Münster

 The Westfälische Wilhelms-Universität in Münster awards a scholarship to one of the William and Mary students studying there each year.
-The amount of the scholarship, DM 750 per month for ten months, is intended to help cover room and board expenses during the student's year of study in Münster.
+The amount of the scholarship EURO250 per month for ten months, and is intended to help cover room and board expenses during the student's year of study in Münster.
 Every student accepted for this program is automatically considered for the scholarship.
+Students are also eligible to apply for Guthrie and Diduk scholarship funds for study in Münster.

 DAAD Scholarships for Undergraduates